weallfloatdownhere/ansible-windows/roles/system/README.md

-# Checks Phase
+# System

-Do everything related to pre-checks, pre-validation and target system is conformity.
+Everything related to the OS itself.
+For instance, for windows, this is the role taking care of regedits